juliavekim/StarCLIP/README.md

 Applying Contrastive Learning to Stellar Spectra
 =======

 This folder contains the code to develop a contrastive learning model that can embed both synthetic JWST and real APOGEE data into a shared, physically meaningful latent space.
-The folder contains two Jupyter notebooks `StarNet.ipynb` and `AstroCLIP.ipynb` and supporting sub-folders:
+The folder contains two Jupyter notebooks `StarNet.ipynb` and `AstroCLIP.ipynb`, the paper in progress, and supporting sub-folders:
 - `DATA`: contains cleaned spectral data.
 - `FIGURES`: contains .png figures of all plots.
 - `lightning_logs`, `logs`: contains logs of ML models.